aaronagray/opencourse/readme.md

-## Features
+## Upcoming Features
 - Clone a course and related resources
-- Course new form needs topic fields
+- Topic fields for new course
-- Public / Private courses scoped to single user
 - Course edit form
 - Specify Reacuring resources (podcasts, blogs, etc)
-- Paginate past 10
+- Paginate all the things
 - Search for a course
+- Filter resource by topic

 ## Chores:
 - Move dash_nav styles into views/shares/_dash_nav.scss